 In American culture, a “cool” person is someone whom others admire and who has a great personality.
 But the word “coolie” in Guyana, interestingly, has nothing to do with being cool!

 After the abolition of slavery, East Indians were hired to work as indentured laborers on the plantations of Guyana.
 They were noted to be the most durable plantation workers of all other races or nationalities, and were most able to endure the hard physical labor, heat, and harsh working conditions of the sugar plantations

 Common knowledge suggests that the expression “coolie” was used to brand East Indians indentured laborers by British plantation owners.
 Although the linguistic etymology of the word is unclear, it apparently means a person of East Indian descent who does unskilled labor.
 In the context of Guyana, this word, which was perhaps originally used to describe a type of laborer, was transformed into a colloquial and somewhat derogatory nomenclature for an entire race or ethnic group of people in Guyana, the Caribbean, and perhaps other parts of the world as well.

 The term “coolie” as applied to East Indian Guyanese carries a mildly to moderately offensive connotation.
-It is almost on par with the derogatory word “nigger” given to slaves of African descent by both American and British slave drivers.
+It is almost on par with the derogatory word “nigger” which was given to slaves of African descent by both American and British slave owners.

 The Hill Coolies

 The following excerpt is taken from a Research Paper published by the University of Leeds, UK, which states that the term, “coolie” was used by British Plantation owners to refer to low-income indentured laborers after the abolition of slavery.